 Place the stove away from combustible walls at least as far as shown in Figures 3 and 4.
-Please note the difference in side wall clearance with and without side shields.
+Note the difference in side wall clearance with and without side shields.

 Note that the clearances shown are minimum for safety but do not leave much room for access when cleaning or servicing.
-Please take this into account when placing the stove.

-Connect the power cord to a 100 VAC, 50 Hz grounded receptacle.
+Connect the power cord to a 120 V.A.C.
+60Hz grounded receptacle.
 (A surge protector is recommended to protect the circuit board.)
 Also be sure that the polarity of the outlet that the stove is plugged into is correct.

 Prior to installing the flue pipe, connect a draft meter.
-(The draft meter must have a minimum range of 0 - .5") Record the first reading.
+(The draft meter must have a minimum range of 0-.5.)
+Record the first reading.
 Connect flue pipe to stove and be sure all doors and windows in the home are closed.
-Record the second draft reading\\\\\.
-If the second reading is more than .05" lower than the first reading, check for possible restrictions or the need for outside air (see page 10).
-For more information on the draft test procedure, refer to Page 21.
+Record the second draft .
+If the second reading is more than .05" lower than the first reading, check for possible restrictions or the need for outside air (see page 9).
+For more information on the draft test procedure, refer to Page 20.